 One year full time

-At first or upper 2.1 (Honours) undergraduate degree or equivalent in a biological science.
+A first or upper 2.1 (Honours) undergraduate degree or equivalent in a biological science.
 Other scientific, engineering or mathematics degrees may be acceptable; please contact the School if you are unsure about your qualifications.
 If you studied your first degree outside the UK, see the international entry requirements.

 Training in advanced mathematics and statistics (at least to UK school AS/A-level, Higher, International Baccalaureate or equivalent).

-Very good baseline IT skills including word-processing, spreadsheet use, email and Internet.
+Very good baseline IT skills including word-processing, spreadsheet use, email and internet.

 English language proficiency.
 See English language tests and qualifications.